KjaerLab/TumSeg_dev/README.md

-Demonstraion of how to use the commandline interface for TumSeg.
+Demonstraion of how to use the command line interface for TumSeg.

 Installation:
 ```python